ironhans/cham/README.md

 ## TODO:
-- add despeckle like imagemagick
+- choose K colors from an image
+- add color cache (cache 16 colors when we're looking for the closest color)